Chintan-patel-24/bharat-yatra-dart/README.md

 12. Conclusion -> The Bharat Yatra Smart Tourist Safety & Monitoring App is not just a mobile application but an ecosystem built to ensure safe, verified, and intelligent travel in India.
 By combining blockchain identity, real-time AI, group management, SOS safety, and government-backed trust, it aims to become the future of digital tourism — where every traveler feels secure, connected, and empowered.

+yet, it's a vibe coded ui project for the prototype demo !!

 ---